Printing Specification: The Unsung Hero of Residential Construction

 Case Study: 14-Unit Townhouse Project Cuts Revision Chaos by 70 Percent

-A regional developer engaged CountBricks for a 14-unit infill townhouse build.
-Previous projects suffered from mismatched plan sizes and outdated drawings on-site.
-Using our integrated printing specification workflow, the superintendent dictated dimensions and material selections during the initial walk-through.
-Within 20 minutes, CountBricks generated a full print set, quote and schedule of values.
+A regional developer used CountBricks for a 14-unit townhouse project, reducing mismatched plan sizes and outdated drawings.
+The superintendent dictated dimensions during the initial walk-through, and CountBricks generated a full print set within 20 minutes.

 Implementation Highlights